 Loan to Value (LTV) Ratio in Real Estate

-Definition: The loan to value or LTV ratio of a property is the percentage of the property's value that is mortgaged.
-If you divide the mortgage amount by the lesser of either the appraised value or the selling price, you get the LTV.
+The loan-to-value or LTV ratio of a property is the percentage of the property's value that is mortgaged.
+You can get the LTV by dividing the mortgage amount by the lesser of either the appraised value or the selling price.

-There are differing lender requirements used to determine whether a loan will be granted with a certain LTV.
-It's quite common for owner occupied residences to get loans at an LTV of 80%.
-However, when a property is to be an investment, lenders will frequently require lower LTV's.
+Lenders use different requirements to determine whether a loan will be granted with a certain LTV.
+It's quite common for owner-occupied residences to get loans at LTVs of 80 percent.

 Commercial real estate covers a diverse group of structure types and uses, as well as vacant land.
 Commercial property owners often need mortgages to construct buildings.
 Owners sometimes need financing to keep their buildings fully leased and in good condition after they're constructed.

 Banks, private lenders, insurance companies, pension funds, and even the U.S. Small Business Administration offer commercial real estate loans that can bring deals to fruition, create business partners, and even help owners avoid foreclosure.

 Loan-to-value ratios are used in commercial real estate as well, but lenders sometimes require LTVs lower than 80 percent when a property is intended to be an investment.
 LTV ratios are one of three primary ratios that commercial lenders typically use.

 In this case, the market value of the property is often used based on a commercial appraisal, but as with residential properties, the purchase price will be used if that's less.
 You might apply for a mortgage of $600,000.
 The property appraises at $750,000.
 The mortgage divided by the appraisal amount works out to 80 percent, which should be sufficient to get you financing depending on the lender.